IanEdington/learn/java/coursework.md

 If it exists, `super(*args)` needs to be the first line of the constructor.
 If `super(*args)` is not found an implicit call to `super()` is made before a sub-classes constructor.

+If calling an over ridden method in a constructor there might be weird bugs that happen.
+It will call the method but objects might not be initialized.
+Of course this can happen in a base class, but with inheritance being about to call base class fields at runtime makes this more complicated.
+Methods in the super-class constructor might call a method from the sub-class, which isn't initialized yet.

+**Good guildline is to do as little as possible in the constructor and try not to call methods.**

 #### Overriding base Methods
 It it possible to both override and overload methods from a base-class.
 This distinction is dangerous since it is easy to do one when you meant to do the other.
 For this reason there is a @override annotation that throws a compile time error if the method does not override a base method.

+Covariant return types: In a sub-class it's possible for a method to return a type that is a sub-type of the overridden method.
+A method can return a downstream type of it's overridden method's return type.

 ### Polymorphism
 Variables in java are **polymorphic**: A variable declared as a super-class can hold a sub-class but are limited to the interface of the super-class.